 The Panel used its policy resources to monitor market practice and undertake policy projects that arose in response to market practices.
 Resources were used to continue one ongoing policy project: implementation of technical amendments to the Takeovers Act.
-In addition, resources were used to complete a review of rule 7(e) of the Code and a review of the Panel's enforcement policy in respect of 'last and final statements'.
+In addition, resources were used to start projects to consider the next round of 'technical' amendments and to review schemes of arrangement guidance.